polypheny/Polypheny-IPython/README.md

 SELECT * FROM emps
 ```
 The result is automatically printed as a nicely formatted table.

+Interact with the retrieved data in multiple ways:

 Storing the result in a variable:
 ```python